MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 Your team will only see violations in your API's definition for the governance rules explicitly applied to the workspace it resides in.

-To add governance rules to all workspaces in your team, do the following:
+To turn governance rules on for all workspaces in your team, do the following:

 1. Select the **Workspace Groups** tab.
 1. Select the default **All workspaces** workspace group, then select **Add Rules**.
-If there are already rules added to the workspace group, select **Edit** to add or delete rules.
+If there are already rules turned on for the workspace group, select **Edit** to turn more governance rules on.
-1. Select the checkboxes next to governance rules to add them to the workspace group.
+1. Select the checkboxes next to governance rules to turn them on for workspaces in the group.
 You can search for governance rules by rule name, and filter them by severity and source.

     <img alt="Turn individual rules on and off" src="https://assets.postman.com/postman-docs/v10/api-governance-turn-rules-on-off-v10-21.jpg"/>

 1. Select **Review Changes**.
 1. Review your changes, then select **Apply Changes** to confirm.
-Rules added to the **All workspaces** workspace group will be applied to all workspaces in your team.
+Rules turned on for the **All workspaces** workspace group will be applied to all workspaces in your team.

-To create a workspace group, and add workspaces and governance rules to it, do the following:
+To create a workspace group, add workspaces to it, and turn governance rules on for the workspaces, do the following:

 1. Select the **Workspace Groups** tab, then select **Create Group**.
 1. Enter a name for the workspace group.